Gabriel-Kaufman/3PGBarebones/README.md

 3. Adjust the species parameters (fertility, initial biomass, etc.)
 4. Change the simulation time period by modifying the date range
 5. For the stand-level script, adjust the plot area (currently set to 0.1 acres)

+### Working with Sensor Data

+If using the sensor data script, you can customize it by:

+1. Replacing sample estimates with actual data where available
+2. Calibrating the light-to-solar-radiation conversion for your specific sensors
+3. Developing more accurate precipitation estimations based on local data
+4. Specifying the actual tree species present at your monitoring site
+5. Providing real initial biomass values if you have inventory data

 ### Adding More Species